 Why a certificate of currency is essential for your home loan application

-Find out why your lender may request a certificate of currency to advance your home loan and how much it could cost you.
+If your lender requests a certificate of currency to advance your home loan application you can get it from your home and contents insurer.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 When you apply for a home loan, you need to supply all the necessary paperwork to your lender.
 This may include a certificate of currency, which is required to demonstrate that your property is insured.

 If you need to obtain a certificate of currency, you can simply contact your insurance provider.
 Make sure you mention who wants the certificate (your bank or lender).

 A certificate of currency is a document issued by your insurance provider that confirms your insurance policy is effective and valid.
 It usually specifies the conditions of the insurance, including the policy type that you hold, the premium paid as well as the policy expiration date (length of cover).

 When applying for a home loan, many lenders require you to supply a certificate of currency to demonstrate that you have insured your property.
 This is done to protect the lender in the event that your property is damaged by an unexpected event, such as theft or fire.